U.S. seen likely to relieve Prudential of 'systemic' oversight

 The FSOC, which is charged with monitoring broad threats to the financial system, was given the ability to identify firms as systemically significant as part of the 2010 Dodd-Frank financial reform law.

-General Electric’s GE Capital financial services unit shed the label in 2016, after it had drastically overhauled its operations.
-(Reporting by Pete Schroeder Editing by Bill Berkrot)
+General Electric’s (GE.N) GE Capital financial services unit shed the label in 2016, after it had drastically overhauled its operations.